AntonyHerald/C-/6.cppPointer/ReadMe.md

-# Usage of Pointer in modern C++
+# Usage of pointer in modern C++
-- Read Smart Pointer document and refer to code for better understanding

-# Raw Pointer are nothing but Classic pointers in C++
+# Raw pointer are nothing but classic pointers in C++
 A pointer is a type of variable.
 It stores the address of an object in memory, and is used to access that object.
 A raw pointer is a pointer whose lifetime is not controlled by an encapsulating object, such as a smart pointer.
 A raw pointer can be assigned the address of another non-pointer variable, or it can be assigned a value of nullptr.
 A pointer that hasn't been assigned a value contains random data.
 A pointer can also be dereferenced to retrieve the value of the object that it points at.
-The member access operator provides access to an object's members.
+The **_member access operator_** provides access to an object's members.

-C++
+        In C++
         int* p = nullptr; // declare pointer and initialize it
                       // so that it doesn't store a random address int i = 5;
-    p = &i; // assign pointer to address of object int j = *p; // dereference p to retrieve the value at its address A pointer can point to a typed object or to void.
+            p = &i;      // assign pointer to address of object int j = *p;      // dereference p to retrieve the value at its address

+A pointer can point to a typed object or to void.
 When a program allocates an object on the heap in memory, it receives the address of that object in the form of a pointer.
 Such pointers are called owning pointers.
 An owning pointer (or a copy of it) must be used to explicitly free the heap-allocated object when it's no longer needed.
 Failure to free the memory results in a memory leak, and renders that memory location unavailable to any other program on the machine.
 Memory allocated using new must be freed by using delete (or delete[]).
 For more information, see new and delete operators.

 ## Smart Pointers – This is modern C++ (Refer C++ 11, 14, 17 and further)